 - Tap Done.

-- Repeat the above step to take another photo, and then tap the Gallery icon to view all the photos for the site.
+- Repeat the above step to take more photos.
+Tap the Gallery icon to view all the photos for the site.

 - Tap to return to the Location Details view.